IBM/ibm-block-csi-driver/docs/advanced/advanced_running_stateful.md

             $> kubectl get statefulset/statefulset-name
             Error from server (NotFound): statefulsets.apps <statefulset-name> not found

-    3. **For file system configuration only:** Verify that the multipath was deleted and that the PV mountpoint no longer exists by establishing an SSH connection and logging into the worker node.
+    3. **For file system configuration only:** Verify that the multipath was deleted and that the volume device no longer exists in the output.
+Do this by establishing an SSH connection and logging into the worker node and using the following command sequence:

         <pre>
         $> ssh root@k8s-node1

         $>[k8s-node1] df | egrep pvc
         $>[k8s-node1] multipath -ll
-        $>[k8s-node1] lsblk /dev/sdb /dev/sdc
-        lsblk: /dev/sdb: not a block device
-        lsblk: /dev/sdc: not a block device

     4. Recreate the StatefulSet and verify that the data still exists.